 5) .PDF

-Good for making banners, magazine articles, and online documents.
+This photo file format is good for making banners, magazine articles, and online documents.

 Portable Document Format— PDF, for short— was created in 1991.
 The format is meant to capture electronic versions of documents, ready for reprinting as originally intended.
 If you’ve ever had to sign an online document, you probably encountered a PDF.
 They can also be converted into other file types.